SubbuRamanathan/ai-chatbot-for-sitecore-xp/README.md

 ## Setup & Configuration
 * Create Azure OpenAI Service from Azure Portal
 * Launch [Azure AI Studio](https://oai.azure.com/)
-* Create a new deployment selecting your preferred model(typically gpt-35-turbo-16k or gpt-4-32k)
+* Create a new deployment selecting your preferred model(typically gpt-35-turbo-16k or gpt-4-32k).
+More details about models can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models).
 * Create a new deployment for embeddings by selecting the model as text-embedding-ada-002, which will be used later for generating embeddings
 * Navigate to Chat, and select 'Add a data source'
 * Choose Azure Blob Storage(if you will need to index files as well) or Azure Cognitive Search(if it will be only content) as data source
-* Create the necessary elements prompted by the tool like Azure Blob Storage, Azure Cognitive Search, Search Index, etc., and complete the setup
+* Create the necessary elements prompted by the tool like Azure Blob Storage, Azure Cognitive Search, Search Index, etc., and complete the setup.
+Ensure to review the created Azure Resources and configure them based on Azure Security Best Practices
 * Customize and deploy this Sitecore Powershell Module in your Sitecore instance by following the steps described in the next section
 * Publish all content items that are necessary for the Chatbot to populate the Azure Cognitive Search Index
 * Validate the chat experience within the Azure AI Studio